team-perfect-deliverables/charlie/README.md

 except written in [Scala](www.scala-lang.org) rather than Java.
-Unlike Charlie, the Scala version was not fundamentally distributed and had no plugins, GUI, animations, or sounds.
+Unlike Charlie, the Scala version was not distributed and had no plugins, GUI, animations, or sounds.
+It was really just a bare bones application for demonstration purposes.

 ###Basic ideas
 Charlie is uses a client-server architecture organized around the model view controller (MVC) design pattern.